standardholdingsllc/algobet/ARCHITECTURE.md

 - `liveArbEnabled`: Master switch for WebSocket ingestion + execution
 - `ruleBasedMatcherEnabled`: Controls the rule-based matcher
 - `sportsOnly`: Filters registry inputs to sports markets only
-- `liveEventsOnly`: Prefer live/in-play events for subscriptions
+- `liveEventsOnly`: **Critical for live-only mode**:
+  - When `true`: Only fetches markets expiring within 3 hours
+  - Filters VendorEvents to `status === 'LIVE'` in matcher
+  - Excludes PRE (pre-game) events from matched groups
+  - This is the primary control for running as a pure live-betting engine

 ---